spatial-ninjas/research/docs/00-frontmatter/title.md

 Project OVERVIEW (updated 13/04 2026)

-LLM´s chosen for this project: GPT, Gemini.
+LLM models chosen for this project: GPT and Gemini.
 Gemma3 is being used for testing purposes in the Test_LLM_for_routing.py as example, although the code can be used for any LLM.
 Routingpy Module is being used as Ground Truth while a certain area of Helsinki from Open Street Map (OSM) is chosen as the reference map.